-For the Georgia Bulldogs, this offseason was far from a quiet one.
+For the Georgia Bulldogs, the 2018 offseason was far from a quiet one.
 Bar fights.
 Arrests.
 Promotions.
-These past few months have filled the college football headlines for both good and bad reasons.
+The months preceding the 2019 season filled the college football headlines for both good and bad reasons.
 But the cherry on top was Sophomore linebacker Brenton Cox Jr. getting dismissed by Georgia head coach Kirby Smart.

 UGASports.com reporters Anthony Dasher and Radi Nabulsi reported that the dismissal took place after Cox, a former five-star recruit from Stockbridge, Georgia, was arrested in his dorm room by the University of Georgia Police Department alongside fellow linebacker Robert Beal.
 After being placed in cuffs, Cox and Beal were taken into custody by the Athens-Clarks County Police Department for possession of marijuana, a misdemeanor charge.

-Brenton Cox Transfers to Florida
+Brenton Cox Jr Transfers to Florida, Brings Resentment

-It didn’t take long for former Georgia Bulldogs linebacker Brenton Cox to find a new home.
+It didn’t take long for former Georgia Bulldogs linebacker to find a new home.
 Less than a week after entering the NCAA Transfer Portal, the 6-foot-4 outside linebacker is ready to get back to playing college football.

 Cox has NFL potential.
 He showed flashes of that as a freshman at Georgia and had continued showing his promise at Florida.
-Georgia losing a talented player like this was obviously not fun, but for him to go to their bitter SEC East rival during the preseason is as cruel as it gets.
+Georgia losing a talented player like this was obviously not fun, but for him to go to an SEC rival during the preseason is as cruel as it gets.
 But the Gators were sure happy to land a player that knows a thing or two about one of their toughest opponents on the schedule.